benmangold/ffmpeg-service/README.md

 A utility web service for converting audio files

-Nodejs, Express and FFMPEG, Docker
+Node.js, Express, FFMPEG, Docker

 Currently not suited for scale, async file writes are mildly buggy and in server memory.
 This service is intended for personal servers or local use
 ... for now

-## Currently Deployed on Digital Ocean
+## Deployed master branch on Digital Ocean

 `http://159.89.31.235:49160/`

 ## Continued Development